 A year ago, Wolverines’ fan base had high hopes and dreams for a considerable drop-off post Urban Meyer’s exit.
 Those dreams have evaporated.

-- Ohio State Football: Time for Jim Tressel to be honored
+- Ohio State Football: Most exciting teams for OSU to add to schedule

 Ryan Day may be more focused than Meyer which is scary.
 And more determined after the crushing loss to Clemson.